pascallaliberte/sharpen.page/_posts/2020-03-06-selling-when-times-are-rough.md

   - 2019-01-04-expensive-pair-of-boots
   - 2019-06-20-i-dont-know-if-my-page-is-good
   - 2019-04-26-writing-outreach-cold-emails-the-basic-lessons-to-get-started
+excerpt:
+  Selling in rough times is like selling in good times, only the fundamentals are way more important.
+In short, people just want to make progress, and selling is about being helpful.
+But when times are risky, risk is top of mind.
+So might as well get closer to the buyer and make the risk more symmetric...
 ---

 I don't know if the product you're thinking of building will sell when markets get shaky.